Information or data on your computer could be lost, if:

 It's generally not practical or appropriate to back up copies of programs you have installed, but you should always make sure you keep the installation disks or files.
 This way, you will be able to reinstall programs that you own, if your computer is reimaged or replaced.

-- Note: OIT can easily provide all of the standard programs preinstalled on AU-owned computers, (such as Lotus Notes, Windows, Datatel UI, and Microsoft Office), so you only need to retain the installation disks for programs you or someone in your office purchased.
+Note: OIT can easily provide all of the standard programs preinstalled on AU-owned computers, (such as Lotus Notes, Windows, and Microsoft Office), so you only need to retain the installation disks for programs you or someone in your office purchased.

 There are a number of ways to back up your data.
 They generally fall into three categories: backing up to the network, backing up to an external disk or drive, and using a third party back up service.

 Backing up to the network: This is the recommended way to back up important files.
-All faculty, staff, and students have a personal G drive where they can store files not intended to be shared with others.
-The G drive is a secure location, accessible from on or off campus using the my.american.edu portal or the virtual private network (VPN).
-Additionally, each department has its own I drive where faculty and staff can store files that are intended for collaboration or sharing with colleagues.
-Both of these drives are good locations for you to store copies of important files after making changes to them.
+All faculty and staff have personal network storage on OneDrive for Business, where they can store files not intended to be shared with others.
+OneDrive is a secure location, accessible from on or off campus.
+Additionally, each department has its own I: drive where faculty and staff can store files that are intended for collaboration or sharing with colleagues.
+Both of these locations are good for you to store copies of important files after making changes to them.

-The G and I drives are recommended back up locations for a variety of reasons:
+OneDrive and the I: drive are recommended back up locations for a variety of reasons:

-- All the data on these drives is backed up to tape daily.
+All the data on these drives is backed up.

-- Tip for Students: At the end of each day that you have worked on an assignment, consider uploading the document to your G drive using the my.american.edu portal, or e-mailing a copy of the file to yourself at your AU-sponsored Gmail account.
+Tip for Students: At the end of each day that you have worked on an assignment, consider uploading the document to Google Drive, or e-mailing a copy of the file to yourself at your AU-sponsored Gmail account.
 This way, the current version will be backed up in a secure location, and also available to you whether you are on or off campus.

 Backing up to an external disk or drive: There are a variety of types of external drives, such as CD or DVD burners, which can write your data to a disk for back up.
 Additionally, USB drives come in a variety of sizes; some very small and portable, some too big to carry in your backpack every day.
 The larger USB drives are a generally reliable option for backing up your data.
 However, the smaller thumb or flash drives are only recommended for temporary storage of data, such as carrying information from home to campus for a presentation.
 These drives fail frequently and are not recommended for long term storage.

 Using a third party back up service: A quick Web search for "Internet back up service" will provide you with a number of results, both companies providing the service as well as articles reviewing these services.
-Third party solutions are not recommended for AU data, as there are strict requirements for storing sensitive data and your G and I drives are already secured and backed up daily.
+Third party solutions are not recommended for AU data, as there are strict requirements for storing sensitive data and your OneDrive and I: drives are already secured and backed up.
 However, you may find a third party service useful for backing up your personal data, such as your digital photo or music collection.